Skip to content

 c.
 8th-9th century CE

-1 min read
+3 min read

-Sureśvara (also known as Sureśvarācārya) was one of the four principal disciples of Ādi Śaṅkara and the first maṭhādhipati of the Sringeri Śāradā Maṭha.
-According to tradition, he was a householder named Maṇḍana Miśra before his encounter with Śaṅkara, after which he became a sannyāsī and took the name Sureśvara.
+Sureśvara (Sureśvarācārya) was one of the four principal disciples of Ādi Śaṅkara and the first head of the Śāradā Maṭha at Sringeri.
+According to tradition, he was the celebrated Mīmāṃsaka scholar Maṇḍana Miśra before his life-changing debate with Śaṅkara, after which he became a sannyāsī and received the name Sureśvara.

 Major Works